thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

-# AGAR 2018 Session 2: *The basics of read mapping and variant calling*
+# AGAR 2022 Session 2: *Building a reproducible pipeline for read mapping and variant calling*

-*Updated 02-15-2021 to reflect changes in conda channel order suggested by the Bioconda team (priority of conda-forge > bioconda > defaults).
-Only lines 184-194 have changed.
-All other content remains exactly as presented at the 2018 workshop.

-*Content by Tim Webster (Arizona State University and University of Utah), 2018.
+*Content by Tim Webster (University of Utah), 2022.
 Available under a GNU General Public v3 license.
-Much of this content has been updated and adapted from a previous version of this activity (also by Webster) [that you can find here](https://github.com/thw17/ASU_BIO543_Genome_Assembly_2018).*
+Much of this content has been updated and adapted from a previous version of this activity (also by Webster) [that you can find here](https://github.com/thw17/AGAR_2018_Intro_Genome_Assembly).*

-This session features a hands on introduction to the basics of read mapping, BAM file processing, and variant calling.
+This session has two main goals: (1) learn how to build a reproducible bioinformatics pipeline and (2) give a hands on introduction to the basics of read mapping, BAM file processing, and variant calling.
 We will also discuss various file types that you'll encounter along the way: FASTA, FASTQ, SAM/BAM, BED, and VCF.

 **Table of Contents**